J-J-Developers/AP-Final-Project/README.md

 # Online Court Piece Game

 ## Introduction
 Welcome to the Online Court Piece Game project!
-This is a Java-based online multiplayer card game where players can enjoy the traditional Persian game of Hokm.
+This is a Java-based online multiplayer card game where players can enjoy the traditional Persian game of Court Piece.

 ## Features
 ### Online Gameplay